cobermai/rfstudies/README.md

    * Augmentor: augment data to improve results of classifier
    * Classifier: different models for supervised machine learning
    * Explainer: explain results of classifier
-   * Anomaly Detector: different models for unsupervised machine learning (to be added)
+   * Anomaly Detector: different models for unsupervised machine learning

 ### System Requirements
 The system requirements of the mlframework are: